Museums in Florence: a complete guide to choose the best ones

-There are so many museums in Florence that it can be confusing and overwhelming to decide which ones to visit during your stay; that’s why I made this post about the best museums in Florence.
+There are so many galleries and cultural spots in Florence that it can be confusing and overwhelming to decide which ones to visit during your stay; that’s why I made this post about the best museums in Florence.
+I have updated this blogpost so many times that it has become a complete guide to all the most important museums and galleries of the city, and also of the most underrated ones.

 I know it’s just impossible to visit all of them during one trip: that’s why I am giving a general view on each one of them.
 Then it’s up to you to decide which ones to visit, according to the length of your stay and your taste.